RadeonOpenCompute/ROCm_Documentation/Topology/topo3.rst

 | What:		/sys/class/kfd/topology/nodes/0/io_links/0/type
 | Date:		May 2018
 | KernelVersion:	4.13
-| Description:	This field gives information about type of link thats been established
+| Description:	Type of Memory thats been used.

 | What:		/sys/class/kfd/topology/nodes/0/io_links/0/version_major
 | Date:		May 2018